 Kids and teens with bipolar disorder may have sudden mood changes throughout the day.
 Even when mood is stable, children with bipolar disorder often have other learning problems.

 Students with bipolar disorder may:

-- need seating near the front of the room to help avoid distractions
+- need to sit near the front of the room to help avoid distractions

 - show drops in grades and changes in class participation

-- need additional time for tests and assignments or require modified schedules
+- need extra time for tests and assignments or modified schedules

-- miss class time due to appointments with health care professionals
+- miss class time due to visits with health care professionals

-- need to visit the school nurse for medication
+- need to visit the school nurse for medicine

 - need to talk with a school counselor or psychologist periodically

 - be at a higher risk for suicide